4, November 2021

 Commitment is crucial

-To ensure successful trademark protection, the brand manager must be truly committed to the matter.
+To ensure successful trade mark protection, the brand manager must be truly committed to the matter.
 But it is not enough if only one person is involved in the brand and its protection, the responsibility must be seen from a broader perspective and involve more people and departments within the company.

 Key takeaways: